 STAT 2610 Statistics for Business and Economics

-STAT 2010 Statistics for Social and Behavior Sciences
+PSYC 2130 Analytics for Social and Behavioral Sciences

 STAT 2510 Statistics for Biological and Health Sciences

 BUAL 2600 Business Analytics I